 Our environmental and interior design (EDI) program develops curious and critical thinkers who pursue diverse career paths.
-It was ranked among the “Most Admired Interior Design Schools” by leaders and hiring managers in DesignIntelligence. and recognized as one of “16 Interior Design Schools Worth Applying to” by Architectural Digest.
+It was ranked among the “Most Admired Interior Design Schools” by leaders and hiring managers in DesignIntelligence. and recognized as one of “17 Interior Design Schools Worth Applying to” by Architectural Digest.
 In 2023, EDI major Eva Groos ’23 was listed among the Metropolis Future100, which recognizes the top graduating architecture and interior design students in the United States and Canada.

 Students receive a broad liberal arts education in conjunction with studio courses in fine arts to complement their work in environmental and interior design.
 A sensitivity to the concerns of people, sustainable design practices and an understanding of the business of design contribute to their overall competence.
 Individual work experiences and actual and collaborative projects in the community and with industry expose students to current and future issues.

 The program shares courses, design laboratories, and studios with other disciplines in the School of Design maintains a close relationship with professional designers, design societies, and manufacturers.
 Students and the program have received many national and international design awards.

-Students are encouraged to spend a semester abroad in their junior year at SU’s Design in London program; to collaborate on special projects; and to pursue internships in Syracuse, New York City, across the continent, and around the globe.
+Students are encouraged to spend a semester abroad in their junior year at Syracuse University’s Design in London program; to collaborate on special projects; and to pursue internships in Syracuse, New York City, across the continent, and around the globe.